 Les has received national awards for his work supporting Alaska’s foster youth (2018 Adoption Excellence Award and 2017 Casey Excellence for Children Award) so they, too, have a much-deserved chance to prosper and succeed.

 Opportunity For All

-My wife Kelly and I have had many opportunities in our 33 years in Fairbanks (1988-1989) and Anchorage.
-I’ve been fortunate to find good work, including as an Assistant Attorney General on Alaska’s civil prosecution of Exxon after the disastrous Exxon Valdez Oil Spill.
+Les and his wife Kelly have had many opportunities in their 33 years in Fairbanks (1988-1989) and Anchorage.
+Les was fortunate to find good work, including as an Assistant Attorney General on Alaska’s civil prosecution of Exxon after the disastrous Exxon Valdez Oil Spill.
 Kelly has made her way as a much-loved hospital physical therapist.
-We’ve been fortunate.
-For many Alaskans, opportunities are disappearing.
+They came to an Alaska with great opportunity.
+But today, for many Alaskans, opportunities are disappearing.